Valdas Dambrauskas: Žalgiris

-On 17 December 2014, Valdas Dambrauskas became new head coach of Lithuanian champions Žalgiris.
-Together with the team he managed to win every domestic title until 2017, including domestic quadruple in 2016 season. Žalgiris' winning streak finally came to an end on 24 September 2017 when they lost Lithuanian Football Cup Final to Stumbras.
+On 17 December 2014, Dambrauskas became new head coach of Lithuanian champions Žalgiris.
+Together with the team he managed to win every domestic title until 2017, including domestic quadruple in 2016 season. Žalgiris' winning streak finally came to an end on 24 September 2017 when they lost the Lithuanian Football Cup Final to Stumbras.
 After that defeat club's morale was broken and they not only haven't won a single game in the league, but also were overtaken by Sūduva after a dramatic 0–3 head-to-head defeat in Marijampolė.
 This was Žalgiris' first league defeat by 3 goals since 2010 season.

-Due to these defeats Dambrauskas decided to resign on 23 October 2017.
+Due to these defeats, Dambrauskas decided to resign on 23 October 2017.

 RFS

 Dambrauskas joined Latvian Higher League side RFS on 6 December 2017.

 Gorica

 Dambrauskas joined Croatian First Football League side HNK Gorica on 25 February 2020.

 Ludogorets Razgrad

 On 3 January 2021, Dambrauskas, together with club's sports director Mindaugas Nikoličius, left Gorica.

-The same day Valdas Dambrauskas was appointed as the head coach of Bulgarian champions PFC Ludogorets Razgrad.
-In early October 2021, Dambrauskas parted ways with the Razgrad team.
+The same day Dambrauskas was appointed as the head coach of Bulgarian champions PFC Ludogorets Razgrad.
+In early October 2021, Dambrauskas parted ways with the team.